Facebook ads will target people who visited physical stores

 Facebook's ad tools are getting even more sophisticated.

 Facebook has the ability to do that because some people have enabled the company to track their locations through Facebook's mobile app (a setting you can turn off).
-Facebook says the store tracking tool is available for "thousands" of businesses in a dozen countries.
+The company says the store-tracking tool is available for "thousands" of businesses in a dozen countries.

 Facebook's ad business has been the target of much scrutiny recently.
-Earlier this month, the company disclosed it sold $100,000 worth of ads to inauthentic accounts likely linked to Russia during the election.
+Earlier this month, the company disclosed it sold $100,000 worth of ads during the 2016 election to inauthentic accounts likely linked to Russia.
 And last week, Facebook came under fire after it was revealed that advertisers could specifically target anti-Semites because of automatically generated categories on the company's ad platform.

 Sheryl Sandberg, Facebook's COO, responded to the controversy on Wednesday, saying she was "disgusted and disappointed."
 She said Facebook is increasing enforcement against hateful ads and amping up oversight of the automated processes.